birdland/dlkit-doc/source/calendaring/calendar.rst

    .. automethod:: Calendar.use_isolated_calendar_view

-   .. automethod:: Calendar.use_normalized_view
+   .. automethod:: Calendar.use_normalized_event_view

-   .. automethod:: Calendar.use_denormalized_view
+   .. automethod:: Calendar.use_denormalized_event_view

    .. automethod:: Calendar.register_for_new_events